Last updated 31 January 2022

 Forced, bonded or compulsory labour, human trafficking and other kinds of slavery and servitude are grave violations of fundamental human rights.
-The Royal Society of Chemistry, under the direction of its Council, will not tolerate such activity and is committed to acting ethically and with integrity at all times, including implementing and enforcing effective systems and controls to combat slavery and human trafficking both within our organisation and by working with our business supply chains.
+The Royal Society of Chemistry, under the direction of its Board of Trustees, will not tolerate such activity and is committed to acting ethically and with integrity at all times, including implementing and enforcing effective systems and controls to combat slavery and human trafficking both within our organisation and by working with our business supply chains.

 Organisation's structure and business

-As a group, The Royal Society of Chemistry has a permanent presence in the United Kingdom, India, China, Germany, Japan and the United States of America.
+The Royal Society of Chemistry has a permanent presence in the United Kingdom, India, China, Germany, Japan and the United States of America.
 The Royal Society of Chemistry maintains, in its supply chains, relationships with many different organisations across several countries, as well as directly employing large numbers of people.

 Due diligence processes for slavery and human trafficking

-Modern slavery takes many forms, the most prevalent being;
+Modern slavery takes many forms, the most prevalent being:

 Analysis by global organisations such as the ILO indicates that from a supply chain perspective, modern slavery is most likely to occur in the following expenditure categories:

-Garments and Textiles; Cleaning; Security; Food Processing; Electronics – including ICT hardware
+Garments and Textiles; Cleaning; Security; Food Processing; Electronics – including ICT hardware.

-In 2018, to identify and mitigate these risks we:
+Since 2018, to identify and mitigate these risks we:

-- Revised our Associates’ Code of Conduct for our business partners to highlight our expectations.
+- Revised our Associates’ Code of Conduct for our business partners to highlight our expectations

 During the forthcoming year, we intend to: